This chapter covers rules and advice for creating your own scenarios.

 It's a good idea to design a boss's deck of cards before the gaming session begins.
 Because these are such important events in the adventure, you'll want to take extra care to make sure every included card makes sense.
 A boss's deck can be of any size and contain any number of the same card, but you should design the deck carefully to make the boss an interesting challenge.

 Be sure you understand the boss's capabilities so you can select a variety of cards that complement the boss.
-Strive for an entertaining and thematic battle rather than for domination; an over-tuned deck can result in a boss that's too difficult to defeat without relying on counter-measures such as the Confused and Muddled conditions.
-If such things are required, your players will be taught to over-value effects that impose these conditions to the detriment of alternative options.
+Strive for an entertaining and thematic battle rather than for domination; an over-tuned deck can result in a boss that's too difficult to defeat without relying on specific counter-measures such as Stat Track manipulation.
+If such things are required, your players will be taught to over-value effects that impose these penalties to the detriment of alternative options.
 This risks making your boss encounters far too predictable.

-The easiest way to make a solid scenario is to select a variety of roles, an enemy count with value equal to the number of PCs, and each entity having the same level as the PCs.
+The easiest way to make a solid, low-difficulty scenario is to select a variety of types, an enemy count with value equal to the number of PCs, and each entity having the same level as the PCs.
 It's possible to deviate from these recommendations, but you'll need a greater level of experience with the game to do so successfully.

 Apart from Adversary selection, the most important element in designing combat scenarios is the terrain map.
 Suitable terrain maps will make your scenarios have solid flow and challenge, while poor terrain maps can make things frustrating or alter the difficulty in unintended ways.

 At lower levels, it's best to keep your terrain maps fairly small and simple.
 Player options are limited; rapid movement and superior forms of movement aren't really available yet, so large and complex maps can be frustrating to navigate.
-Stick with somewhere around eight to fifteen total sections, and have melee adversaries typically start two sections away from the players (with ranged adversaries another section or two farther away).
+Stick with somewhere around five to fifteen total sections, and have melee Adversaries typically start one or two sections away from the players (with ranged Adversaries another section or two farther away).
 The map should typically only take three or four Moves to get from one side to the other, except in wide-open areas where the parties should start close together whenever possible.

 Try to avoid extreme Height values at early levels.
 As levels rise, you can increase your flexibility with this somewhat, especially as PCs and Adversaries gain more capabilities.